Professor of Pharmacology and Medicine

 Geisel School of Medicine

 Hanover, New Hampshire

 Women with a mutated breast cancer gene (BRCA) are at exceptionally high risk for developing breast cancer.
 Currently the only proven preventive strategy for these women is surgical removal of the breasts (bilateral prophylactic mastectomy).
 There is an urgent need to develop non-invasive, non-surgical alternatives.
 One such approach is chemoprevention, which is the use of drugs to prevent cancer formation.
 Drs.
-Sporn and Liby were the first to show that two drugs (olaparib and veliparib) are effective in delaying tumor formation in experimental models of BRCA1 breast cancer.
+Liby and Sporn were the first to show that two drugs (olaparib and veliparib) are effective in delaying tumor formation in experimental models of BRCA1 breast cancer.
 These drugs belong to the class known as PARP inhibitors, which are currently in clinical trials for treatment of breast and ovarian cancer, but have not been previously investigated for prevention of breast cancer.
 The research team recently demonstrated that another type of drug called CDDO-Me could prevent BRCA breast cancers in experimental models.
 CDDO-Me is being tested in cancer patients for its ability to target immune cells and Drs.
 Liby and Sporn found that it can reprogram human immune cells so they can suppress the growth of breast cancer.
 In their ongoing studies they are testing new PARP inhibitors and new formulations for preventing breast cancer and evaluating other inhibitors that target the harmful effects of immune cells in breast cancer.
 Their long-term goal is to develop a safe and effective combination of chemopreventive drugs that would eliminate the need for prophylactic mastectomy.
 Such a chemopreventive regimen would be a great benefit to women with a BRCA mutation, who must presently suffer either the anxiety of “watchful waiting” or the disfigurement of radical surgery.